Duke of Argyll: History

 The 5th Duke sat as a member of parliament for Glasgow Burghs until his father's accession to the Dukedom in 1761 disqualified him from representing a Scottish seat.
 He then became the member for Dover until 1766, when he was created Baron Sundridge and obtained the right to sit in the House of Lords.

 On 17 April 1892, the 8th Duke was created Duke of Argyll in the Peerage of the United Kingdom.
 Thus, the Duke is one of only five people to hold two or more different dukedoms, the others being the Duke of Cornwall and Rothesay, the Duke of Buccleuch and Queensberry, the Duke of Hamilton and Brandon, and the Duke of Richmond, Lennox, and Gordon.

 During the 19th century, a distant Prussian descendant of the family, Jenny von Westphalen, became the wife of the philosopher Karl Marx.
-In a famous story, when exiled to Paris and reduced to poverty, Marx was nearly arrested for attempting to pawn a part of Jenny's dowry: a silver dinner service bearing the crest of the House of Argyll.
+In a famous story, when exiled to Paris and reduced to poverty, Marx was nearly arrested for attempting to pawn a part of Jenny's dowry: a silver dinner service bearing the coat of arms of the House of Argyll.
 Of the incident Marx wrote to Engels, possibly in an attempt to solicit another loan from his wealthy friend: "My wife cried all night".
 However, the silver was eventually sold to pay off long-standing debts incurred by the Neue Rheinische Zeitung.

 In the late 19th century the then current Duke of Argyll visited America.
 While there, he stayed at the American Hotel situated in the main square of the village of Babylon, New York.
 The townspeople took a liking to the duke, and festivals and parades took place while he visited there.
 Just before the turn of the century (1900) the township of Babylon renamed the Bythbourne Lake/Park to Argyle Lake/Park (Argyll evolved to the currently accepted Argyle) in memory of the duke's visit.